 A Country Man

 Bratcher, affectionately called Drew by many of his students, teaches writing classes in Wheaton’s English department.
-He has become one of those fan-favorite professors whom students recommend to anyone who will listen, whether they hope to get a Ph.D. in English or don’t know how to write a sentence.
+He has become one of those fan-favorite professors whom students recommend to anyone who will listen, whether they hope to get a Ph.D. in English or can’t tell an adjective from an adverb.
 He earned his Bachelor of Journalism from the University of Missouri and his M.F.A. in Creative Writing from the University of Iowa, but his roots as a writer stretch all the way back to Nashville.

 Bratcher was born and raised in the hills north of the city, and its culture runs through his veins.
 From the gravelly tones of his Tennessee twang to the country-infused musicality of his prose, it’s impossible to miss, and nowhere is it more evident than in his book Bub: Essays from Just North of Nashville, published this past November.